The New Treasure Hunt

 First-season model Tanya Morgan later appeared as a contestant in one of the two 1974 pilots for "Wheel of Fortune".

-After the 70s TH was cancelled, Siv Aberg later became the scorekeeper/hostess on another Barris creation, "The Gong Show", after which she retired.
+During the final season of the 70s version, Siv Aberg later became the scorekeeper/hostess on another Barris creation, "The Gong Show", after which she retired.

 Model Naome DeVargas is the wife of famed Latin actor Val DeVargas.